cyberjez/Q-SLICE/README.md

 The dashboard version may require the installation of matplotlib to function.
 Also make sure qslice_threat_harness_v3.py is also in the same directory as the dashboard so it can be imported easily.

-Designed for both research and outreach, Q-SLICE outputs are interpretable, extensible, and thesis-ready.
-It supports examiner demonstration, post-quantum migration validation, and professional communication of quantum security risks.
+Designed for both research and outreach, Q-SLICE outputs are interpretable, extensible and research ready.
+It supports examiner demonstration, post-quantum migration validation and professional communication of quantum security risks.
 Whether evidencing algorithmic collapse, entropy corruption, or entanglement disruption, Q-SLICE provides a clear, actionable foundation for quantum threat modelling.